tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 On Unix, the above procedure for writing downloads is sufficient to achieve this.
 There are three cases:

-* The other process opens ``foo`` for reading before it is renamed to ``foo.old``.
+A. The other process opens ``foo`` for reading before it is renamed to ``foo.old``.
 Then the file handle will continue to refer to the old file across the rename, and the other process will read the old contents.

-* The other process attempts to open ``foo`` after it has been renamed to ``foo.old``, and before it is linked in step c.
+B. The other process attempts to open ``foo`` after it has been renamed to ``foo.old``, and before it is linked in step c.
    The open call fails, which is acceptable.

-* The other process opens ``foo`` after it has been linked to the new file.
+C. The other process opens ``foo`` after it has been linked to the new file.
 Then it will read the new contents.

-On Windows, [TODO].
+On Windows, the analysis is very similar, but case A′ needs to be split into two subcases, depending on the sharing mode the other process uses when opening the file for reading:

+A′.
+The other process opens ``foo`` before the Magic Folder
+    client's attempt to rename ``foo`` to ``foo.old`` (as part of the implementation of `ReplaceFileW`_).
+The subcases are:

+    i.
+The other process uses sharing flags that deny deletion and renames.
+The `ReplaceFileW`_ call fails, and the download is reclassified as a conflict.
+The downloaded file ends up at ``foo.conflicted``, which is correct.

+    ii.
+The other process uses sharing flags that allow deletion and renames.
+The `ReplaceFileW`_ call succeeds, and the other process reads inconsistent data.
+This can be attributed to a poor choice of sharing flags by the other process.

+B′.
+The other process attempts to open ``foo`` at the point
+    during the `ReplaceFileW`_ call where it does not exist.
+    The open call fails, which is acceptable.

+C′.
+The other process opens ``foo`` after it has been linked to
+    the new file.
+Then it will read the new contents.

 Above we have considered only interleavings with a single other process, and only the most common possibilities for the other process' interaction with the file.
-If multiple other processes are involved, or if a process performs operations other than those considered, then we cannot say much about the outcome in general; however, we believe that such cases will be much less common.
+If multiple other processes are involved, or if a process performs operations other than those considered, then we cannot say much about the outcome in general;
+however, we believe that such cases will be much less common.

-Air Dragons: Write/upload collisions
+Air Dragons: Collisions between local writes and uploads
-''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Short of filesystem-specific features on Unix or the `shadow copy service`_ on Windows (which is per-volume and therefore difficult to use in this